-This combination can make it feel impossible to overcome opioid dependence without help from a professional opioid detox center.
-Thus, most people need help to get off of opioids for good, as the withdrawal symptoms can become unbearable at best (and dangerous at worst).
+This combination can make it impossible to overcome opioid dependence without help from a professional opioid detox center.
+Thus, most people need help to get off opioids for good, as the withdrawal symptoms can become unbearable at best (and dangerous at worst).

 Getting Help Starts with Detox

 We know that it can be hard to ask for help.
 We’re glad that you’re researching to learn more about opioid dependence.
 If you think that you or a loved one is struggling with opioid dependence, learning more about treatment options is the first step to getting well.
 At Tides Edge Detox, we provide medication-assisted treatment to help you wean off opioids as you safely get the drugs out of your body.
 You’ll work with medical personnel throughout your detox, helping you to stay as comfortable as possible.
 We know that the thought of detox can be scary, but you don’t have to go through this alone.

 As you detox from opioids, we offer several different therapies to help you come out on the other side, such as: